leabs/misc-python-apps/README.md

 ## Apps

+- **Current Temp**(\*) - Gets the current temperature for a given zip code.
+This uses BS4 to get the current temperature from [https://www.yahoo.com/news/weather](https://www.yahoo.com/news/weather).
 - **CSV to JSON Converter** - Converts a CSV file to a JSON file.
 This uses a csv file called `data.csv` within the `csv-to-json` directory.
 Want to convert your own?
 Replace the `data.csv` file with your own and run the app with `python3 main.py` in the directory.
 The output file will be called `data.json` and will be located within the `csv-to-json` directory.
 - **Password Generator** - Generates a random password with letters, numbers, symbols, and punctuation using user input for the password length.
 (Between 8 and 64 characters)
 - **Retirement Calculator** - Calculates how much you can withdraw on your retirement accounts using earn compounded interest.
 This also lets you calculate a yearly withdraw amount using a known pension.
 In addition, NYSLRS Tier 6 retirement benefits can be calculated using this app (because that's what my wife has, lol).
 - **Scrape All Copy**(\*) - Scrapes all the text from a website and saves it to a text file.
+Has requirements.txt file for installing the required modules.
+- **Scrape Table**(\*) - Scrapes table data (tr, td, etc) from a user specified website and saves it to a CSV file in the root of the directory.
+Has requirements.txt file for installing the required modules.
+- **Scrape Temperature**(\*) - Scrapes temp data from Yahoo Weather for a user specified zip code.
 Has requirements.txt file for installing the required modules.

 ## Contributing